Joe R. Pool: Texas House of Representatives

-Pool began his political career in 1952 by running for District 51, Place 5 seat in the Texas House of Representatives from Dallas County.
+Pool began his political career in 1952 by running for the District 51, Place 5 seat in the Texas House of Representatives from Dallas County.
 His first campaign for public office was a success.
-Pool was re-elected in 1954 and 1956 to the Texas House of Representatives.
+Pool was re-elected in 1954 and 1956.

 During his service in the Texas legislature, Pool served on various committees of the House.
 For four years he was vice-chairman of the Insurance Committee and helped write much of the reform insurance legislation that is now incorporated in the Texas Insurance Code.
-He also served in the House as Chairman of the Motor Traffic Committee, Conservation and Reclamation Committee, and the House Investigating Committee.
+He also served as chairman of the Motor Traffic Committee, Conservation and Reclamation Committee, and the House Investigating Committee.

 While serving in the legislature, Pool co-authored the 1955 bill that created the Trinity River Authority.
 The goal of the Trinity River Authority bill was to study the feasibility of building a Trinity River canal from Dallas-Fort Worth to Galveston Bay from 1955 to 1974.
-During this time many of the citizens in Dallas-Fort Worth supported the idea but in 1973, when the Trinity River Authority sought voter approval of a $150 million bond to fund the project, the voters rejected the idea due to environmentalist opposition.
+During this time many of the citizens in Dallas-Fort Worth supported the idea but in 1973, when the Trinity River Authority sought voter approval of a $150 million bond to fund the project, the voters rejected the idea due to opposition from environmentalists.

-Pool also authored the 1957 Pool Election Law requiring runoff elections for Texas US Senate races in which no candidate received an outright majority (better than 50%) of the votes.
+Pool also authored the 1957 Pool Election Law requiring runoff elections for Texas US Senate races in which no candidate received an outright majority (better than 50%).
 This law allowed Lyndon Johnson to simultaneously run for re-election to his Senate seat as well as for the Democratic nomination for the US presidency in the 1960 election.
 Johnson lost the nomination to John F. Kennedy, but retained his Senate seat, which he gave up when Kennedy named him as his running mate for the general election.